 The benefits of this program are three-fold.
-The Paws in Prison program reduces the number of animals who perish by better preparing them to be loving, obedient and adoptable pets.
-The program gives inmates the skills necessary to support successful rehabilitation and reentry – and ultimately improves public safety.
-At the same time, this is an opportunity for the inmates to do something positive for the communities of Arkansas.
-Since the program began December 8, 2011, ADC has seen a positive impact on daily interactions between inmates and employees, which ultimately improves security inside the prison.
+Paws in Prison reduces the number of dogs euthanized each year in Arkansas by preparing them to be loving, obedient, adoptable pets.
+Inmate trainers are able to contribute to society and acquire skills that support successful rehabilitation and re-entry into society, which improves public safety.
+The Department of Corrections has seen a positive impact on daily interactions between inmates and employees since the program began, which ultimately improves security inside the prison.

 Arkansas Paws in Prison Foundation is a 501(c)(3) non-profit organization.
 You can make a tax-deductible donation online or by mail.
 Please send checks to Paws in Prison, 6814 Princeton Pike, Pine Bluff, AR 71602.
 The program is supported by private donations and the sale of recyclables.

 Support Our Program

 Your donations are critical to the success and future of the program.
 Please make your tax-deductible contribution today and give the gift of second chances.